China IPO freeze opens door to alternative financiers

 Reuters contacted about a third of the 28 companies whose IPOs were halted, and most said they would fund their businesses using existing cash and bank loans for now.
 Some said they still wanted to pursue an IPO, while others were looking at alternatives.

-Shenzhen Silver Basis Technology Co Ltd, a mould manufacturer, had planned to raise about 340 million yuan ($55 million) before Beijing stepped in.
+Shenzhen Silver Basis Technology Co Ltd, a mold manufacturer, had planned to raise about 340 million yuan ($55 million) before Beijing stepped in.

 "To a certain extent, the IPO freeze does affect the company's original plans and arrangements, but it is also within our expectations," the spokesman said, without elaborating.